 As I pondered these questions, I began to ask myself: what are the ramifications of bringing back the spirit of the Amazon forest and working with them in the middle of London; or in rural Wales; or remote Scotland or Ireland?
 My feeling is that they change and adapt as they create new relationships with the native spirits.
-Of course I’m certainly not saying I wouldn’t jump at the chance to learn from indigenous shamans.
+I’m certainly not saying I wouldn’t jump at the chance to learn from indigenous shamans.
 Still, my path remains one where I am seeking to deepen my relationship with the ancestral native spirits of these islands; spirits that have been neglected for too long.
 And I’m not alone in this quest.
 There are more and more wonderful teachers and practitioners now seeking to tread the same path.
 We are re-awakening to the deep spiritual heritage we have in these islands.

 I have worked with the gods and spirits of this land for very many years in my practice of Druidry.
-Very quickly I found that by using Shamanic ways combined with my Druidic practice we can peel away the layers of neglect that our society has created and deepen our connection to all of nature.
+Very quickly I found that by using shamanic ways combined with my Druidic practice we can peel away the layers of neglect that our society has created and deepen our connection to all of nature.
 What’s more, by working with the spirits of the land together with ancestral spirits, we are able to connect to the old gods of Britain and Ireland and we are able to discover and work with the spirits of this land before they were distorted, dispersed or dismissed by the Romans and by many who came after them, not least the Normans!

 So that makes them Celtic, right?
 Well, no, not necessarily.
 That Celtic culture has had a huge impact on both Britain and Ireland is undeniable, but the DNA evidence shows that there was little impact from a Celtic ‘invasion’ of people on the populations of these islands.
 That their impact linguistically and socially was huge remains in evidence today with the resurgence of interest in the Celtic languages of Welsh, Irish, Scots Gaelic and Cornish as well as their stories, myths and heritage.
 But the people themselves in that time remained largely indigenous.
-While the DNA markers of the Anglo-Saxons tend to dominate the modern population of England, even within that group it means many of us still have direct ancestral links to our Celtic and pre-Celtic ancestors.
-And whether or not we have those deep ancestral threads we can, with practice, still go back and connect with those humans who came to settle in these islands before it was separated from our continental neighbours – back to the last ice age and maybe even beyond, with Ireland occupied from around 12,500 years ago, and Britain continuously for the last 11,700 years.
+While the DNA markers of the Anglo-Saxons tend to dominate the modern population of England, even within that group it means most of us still have direct ancestral links to our Celtic and pre-Celtic ancestors.
+And, whether or not we have those deep ancestral threads we can, with practice, still go back and connect with those humans who came to settle in these islands before it was separated from our continental neighbours – back to the last ice age and maybe even beyond, with Ireland occupied from around 12,500 years ago, and Britain continuously for the last 11,700 years.
 Think about that for a second.
 How amazing is that!